 Fairness as process and fair in outcome are deeply subjective concepts of expected behaviour and action concerning the fulfilment of mutually agreed upon, or expected, obligations and bargains concerning resource distribution.
 In practice however, fairness is dynamic, fluid and contingent.
-What may be fair for one person or group may be considered unfair to another (MacKellar 1997; Platlow, Wenzel & Nolan 2001; Wenzel 2003).
+What may be fair for one person or group may be considered unfair to another (MacKellar, 1997; Platlow, Wenzel & Nolan, 2001; Wenzel, 2003).
 It is fraught with political implications that are saturated with culturally circumscribed acts of power.

 Fairness can be approached in two broad ways.
 The first emphasises individual action, embodying various modifications of the rational-actor paradigm.
-This in turn lends itself to neo-liberal conceptualisations of economy and society in which individuals are pre-occupied with maximising their own rational self-interests with minimum external interference.
+This in turn lends itself to neo-liberal conceptualisations of economy and society in which individuals are preoccupied with maximising their own rational self-interests with minimum external interference.
 Processes that enable individual self-maximising behaviour are considered fair.
 Outcomes are also considered fair if the pursuit of individual goals is not constrained by external state regulations over and above the protection of private property rights.
 If social inequalities happen to be one of the outcomes of individual self-maximisation, then they are not unto themselves unfair.
 Market intervention that restricts or undermines personal rights to buy and sell goods and services and enter into contracts in the pursuit of individual self-interest in order to ameliorate social inequalities is thus considered unfair according to this model.

 This rational-actor neo-liberal approach to fairness contrasts to the second more communitarian depictions of fairness, which privileges the social over the individual.
 In these socially orientated models, outcomes are privileged over processes.
 Processes must insure fair outcomes to as many people as possible, regardless of an individual's position within the marketplace.
 From this perspective, market intervention is warranted if it leads to fairness of outcomes.
 With this epistemological position, inequalities are considered unfair.
 Appropriate policies and procedures should be enacted and enforced to mitigate against wide-spread social inequalities, and hence contribute towards a fairer society.
 In this position culture, or specific cultural practices, can take a central position.
+It illustrates limited to a small minority of respondents.
+See Braithwaite (2003) for a further discussion of these issues, especially her 'economic self-interest hypothesis'.

-It illustrates how people themselves act in the world, illuminating the dialectic or continuum between agency and structure, rather than assuming primacy of the former over the latter.
-A cultural lens can also illustrate how concepts such as "rationality", which are naturalised and assumed in the neo-liberal model, are in fact historically contingent.
+how people themselves act in the world, illuminating the dialectic or continuum between agency and structure, rather than assuming primacy of the former over the latter.
+A cultural lens can also illustrate how concepts such as 'rationality', which are naturalised and assumed in the neo-liberal model, are in fact historically contingent.
 This contrasts to the neo-liberal approach to economy and society in which cultural practice is negated as an epiphenomenal by-product of individual self-maximisation, despite its enlightenment origins in the bifurcation of nature and culture.